theDavidBarton/puppeteer-daily-menu-scraper/readme.md

 # Puppeteer examples

-A playground repository for the well known Node library **Puppeteer** (pptr) made by GoogleChromeLabs team.
+A sandbox repository for the Node library **Puppeteer** (pptr) made by GoogleChromeLabs.
 See below the covered areas.
-The aim is to experiment with its possibilities for a bigger project.
+The aim is to experiment with its possibilities for later projects.

-The current version of pptr is v1.13.0
+The actual version of pptr is v1.14.0

 ### Fields to be covered

-- scraping web with pptr;
-- scraping daily menus and print the output with webhooks;
+- scraping daily menus and print the output with webhooks to slack;
 - automate user flows (e2e testing) with pptr;
 - try out the experimental [Puppeteer-Firefox](https://aslushnikov.github.io/ispuppeteerfirefoxready/).

 ### Install packages

-You will need Node v7.6.0 or greater to run the scripts in this repo.
+Node v7.6.0 or greater is needed to run the scripts in this repo.
 And v8.9.4 or greater to run puppeteer with Firefox.

 via Yarn:
 ```shell_session